shwarzbergzelda/TTP-Assignment-5/README.md

 * fill all cells with the currently selected color
 * clear all cells/restore all cells to their original/initial color
 * click and hold (mouseover) from a single cell (start) to a different cell (end) such that all affected/hovered-over cells from start to end change to the currently selected color

-## Grading criteria:
-* Code has a comment that notes/documentation on which problem/feature the particular function is attempting to solve
-* All solutions should explicitly fulfill the requirements noted in each problem.